Company Incorporation France - Setting Up & Registering a New Business in France

 France is currently one of the go-to countries for entrepreneurs and startups.
 With the UK's exit from the EU, France is taking the lead in welcoming foreign businesses who want to set up in Europe.
 Whether it's big businesses that want to expand, medium-sized traders who want to explore new markets or small tech startups who want to take advantage of the fantastic startup scene and tech innovation in Paris, France is now one of the biggest countries to cater for entrepreneurs who want to set up a company abroad.

+France is also a great destination for foreign entrepreneurs for many other reasons.
 As well as the beautiful capital of Paris that provides a delux image and kudos for various international businesses, it also happens to be one of the hottest tourist destinations in the world and houses the biggest startup hub - the incredible Station F - which gathers a whole entrepreneurial ecosystem under one roof.
 If you want to register your business in Paris, Euro Start Entreprises has one of the most prestigeous addresses in the capital to base your business.

 But there are plenty of cities in the rest of France that have their own unique appeal for entrepreneurs in different sectors.
 For instance, the central city of Lyon has a large eco-technology and digital entertainment business community; the coastal city of Marseille in the south has large port makes it the perfect place for import/export business who wish to trade through Europe and North Africa; the western coast city of Nantes is a creative centre for design and architecture and the picturesque city of Lille in the north is known for its banking and finance community.